-The Substance Abuse Block Grant (SABG).
-This is a federal grant.
-Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-It's available to provide substance use treatment services.
-And uninsured or underinsured adults and youth with a substance use disorder.
-Regional Behavioral Health Board get the funding.
-And manage it to ensure access to covered behavioral health services.
+The Substance Abuse Block Grant (SABG) is a federal grant funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+It's available to provide substance use treatment services to uninsured or underinsured adults and youth with a substance use disorder.
+The Regional Behavioral Health Authority (RBHA) manages funding.
+This gets the funding and manages it to ensure access to covered behavioral health services.